chinapedia/wikipedia.abstract.en/Page/Ambrose.md

 Writings

-Divi_Ambrosii_Episcopi_Mediolanensis_Omnia_Opera.tif In matters of exegesis he is, like Hilary, an Alexandrian.
+In matters of exegesis he is, like Hilary, an Alexandrian.
 In dogma he follows Basil of Caesarea and other Greek authors, but nevertheless gives a distinctly Western cast to the speculations of which he treats.
 This is particularly manifest in the weightier emphasis which he lays upon human sin and divine grace, and in the place which he assigns to faith in the individual Christian life.

 -   _De fide ad Gratianum Augustum_ (On Faith, to Gratian Augustus)
 -   _De Officiis Ministrorum_ (On the Offices of Ministers, an ecclesiastical handbook modeled on Cicero's _De Officiis_.[40])